 Objective criteria guide CEO compensation.
 The Company has established various incentive programs, which are exclusively formula based, and systematically calculate annual cash bonuses for the CEO and all other Senior Executives.
-The HRCG committee sets the percentages, with periodic re-assessments through general comparison to industry and comparator company standards, and those percentages apply directly to Company results.
+The HRCG Committee sets the percentages, with periodic re-assessments through general comparison to industry and comparator company standards, and those percentages apply directly to Company results.
 Therefore, there is no room for discretion on those bonuses.
 There are deferred-incentive awards such as stock options or share grants that vest over time and are awarded at the discretion of the HRCG committee, based on the Senior Executive's overall performance levels to stated goals and objectives.

-In 2021, sales were up 12.4%, operating earnings up 41.7% and net earnings up 50.7% relative to 2020.
-After careful review and analysis of stated performance objectives in 2021, the Committee calculated an overall success rate of 80.0% of implemented objectives and a rate of 76.0% inclusive of quantitative goals.
+In 2022, sales were up 21.1%, operating earnings were down 1.1% and net earnings were up 1.3% relative to 2021.
+After careful review and analysis of stated performance objectives in 2022, the Committee calculated an overall success rate of 95.5% of implemented objectives and a rate of 80.2% inclusive of quantitative goals.
 The CEO's behavioural assessment scored at 95.0%.
 Performance and Behaviour are equally weighted in the STAR system.
-Therefore, the CEO's overall performance from the Company's STAR evaluation system was 85.5%, a fine result.
-CEO compensation increased by approximately 36.2% in 2021 in large part due to the increase in the profit bonus awarded.
+Therefore, the CEO's overall performance from the Company's STAR evaluation system was 87.6%.
+CEO compensation decreased by approximately 1.4% in 2022 in large part due to the decrease in the value of share-based awards received in the current year compared to the prior year.
 Executive bonuses are assessed and paid quarterly.

 The Company's objectives are structured around three key areas or "legs" (as in the Stepping Stool Program, discussed further in this Circular): 1) Customer; 2) Employee and 3) Financial.
-Key CEO objectives in 2021, supporting the Company objectives, included:
+Key CEO objectives in 2022, supporting the Company objectives, included:

-Key CEO objectives in 2021, supporting the Company objectives, included:
+Key CEO objectives in 2022, supporting the Company objectives, included: